ion-bueno/statistical-learning/README.md

 * Unsupervised classification.
 * Supervised classification.

-The original data as well as some preprocessed are stored in the folder **data**.
+The original data as well as preprocessed are stored in **data** folder.